Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Application to MovieLens data

-Finally, we study whether the estimated movie clusters are associated with the true movie categories provided in the MovieLens dataset.
-The 1682 movies in the dataset were labeled with 19 categories such as ``Action'' or ``Romance'' and many of the movies belong to multiple categories.
+Finally, we study whether the estimated movie clusters are associated with the true movie categories provided in the MovieLens data set.
+The 1682 movies in the data set were labeled with 19 categories such as ``Action'' or ``Romance'' and many of the movies belong to multiple categories.
 A direct comparison between the estimated clusters and the true categories is difficult due to the relatively large number of movie categories and the overlaps.
 We instead construct contingency tables with row categories being the estimated movie clusters and column categories being the ground truth and evaluate how much the table deviates from an independence model.
-Specifically, we filtered the data to only include movies belonging to a single category, resulting 833 movies, and constructed contingency tables for profile likelihood based biclustering and DC-LBM, respectively.
+Specifically, we filtered the data to only include movies belonging to a single category, resulting 833 movies, and constructed contingency tables for PL and DC-LBM, respectively.
 We then ran the chi-squared test of independence on the two tables.
-The p-values for the tables constructed from clusters estimated by profile likelihood based biclustering and DC-LBM are $0.0415$ and $2.656 \times 10^{-7}$, respectively, which suggests that the movie clusters estimated by DC-LBM have a stronger association with the true movie categories.
+The p-values for the tables constructed from clusters estimated by PL and DC-LBM are $0.0415$ and $2.66 \times 10^{-7}$, respectively, which suggests that the movie clusters estimated by DC-LBM have a stronger association with the true movie categories.